FForthmann/FForthmann/README.md

 ### Hi there 👋

-I am Fabian, a dual Student in informatics from Hamburg, Germany.
+I am Fabian, a Dual student of Applied Computer Science from Hamburg, Germany.

 <!--
 **FForthmann/FForthmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.